julianjohannesen/first-mern/README.md

 ```

 It's important that you don't accidentally insert that line within an object, e.g. don't accidentally insert it in "dependencies" or "scripts".

 You’re almost ready to start the Express server, but first you need to install Nodemon.
 Nodemon is a package that will update your Express server when you make changes to any files.
-Using Nodemon you won’t have to manually stop and restart the server every time you make a change.
+Using Nodemon, you won’t have to manually stop and restart the server every time you make a change.

 ```
  npm i nodemon